Richard Adams: Early life and education

 After leaving the army in 1946, Adams returned to Worcester College to continue his studies for a further two years.
 He received a bachelor's degree in 1948, proceeding MA in 1953.

+Civil Service career

-After his graduation in 1948, Adams joined the British Civil Service, rising to the rank of Assistant Secretary to the Ministry of Housing and Local Government, later part of the Department of the Environment.
+After graduating in 1948, Adams joined the Civil Service, rising to the rank of Assistant Secretary to the Ministry of Housing and Local Government, later part of the Department of the Environment.
 He began to write his own stories in his spare time, reading them to his children and later on, to his grandchildren.

-Career
+Writing career

 Adams originally began telling the story that would become Watership Down to his two daughters on a car trip.
 They eventually insisted that he publish it as a book.
 He began writing in 1966, taking two years to complete it.
 In 1972, after four publishers and three writers' agencies turned down the manuscript, Rex Collings agreed to publish the work.
 The book gained international acclaim almost immediately for reinvigorating anthropomorphic fiction with naturalism.

 Over the next few years Watership Down sold over a million copies worldwide.
 Adams won both of the most prestigious British children's book awards, one of six authors to do so: the Carnegie Medal and the Guardian Children's Fiction Prize.
 In 1974, following publication of his second novel, Shardik, he left the Civil Service to become a full-time author.
 He was elected a Fellow of the Royal Society of Literature in 1975.

 At one point, Adams served as writer-in-residence at the University of Florida and at Hollins University in Virginia.
 Adams was the recipient of the inaugural Whitchurch Arts Award for inspiration in January 2010, presented at the Watership Down pub in Freefolk, Hampshire.
 In 2015 he was awarded an honorary doctorate by the University of Winchester.

-Public figure
+Animal welfare

+Adams was a strong advocate of animal welfare.
+In 1980, Adams served two years as president of the RSPCA.
+He resigned in 1982, commenting that the Society "seemed to be more concerned with each other than with the animals".
+Adams was involved with Cruelty Free International.
+He was also a patron of Animal Aid.

-In 1982, Adams served one year as president of the RSPCA.
-Besides campaigning against furs, Adams wrote The Plague Dogs to satirize animal experimentation (as well as government and tabloid press).
+Besides campaigning against fur, Adams wrote The Plague Dogs to satirise animal experimentation (as well as government and the tabloid press).
 He also made a voyage through the Antarctic in the company of the ornithologist Ronald Lockley.
 Just before his 90th birthday, he wrote a new story for a charity book, Gentle Footprints, to raise funds for the Born Free Foundation.